Waztom/fragalysis-devcontainer/README.md

 ## <a name="InstallDockerCompose"></a>Install Docker Compose

-if you're using a Linux machine, once Docker is installed also install docker compose, instructions are available at: https://docs.docker.com/compose/install/
+If you're using a Linux machine, once Docker is installed also install docker compose, instructions are available at: https://docs.docker.com/compose/install/

-for WSL (Windows), you do not need to install Docker compose
+For WSL (Windows), you do not need to install Docker compose

 ## <a name="InstallVSCodeExtention"></a>Install VS Code Extensions